 Understand the Market

-A frequent question asked in our seminars is “who should open first, the buyer or the seller?”
-Conventional wisdom (and an old cliché) suggest that it is a bad idea to open the negotiation first (“he who opens first loses”).
+A frequent question asked in our seminars is “Who should open first, the buyer or the seller?”
+Conventional wisdom (and an old cliché) suggest that it is a bad idea to open the negotiation first (“He who opens first loses”).
 This mindset is unfortunate since it often leads to missed opportunities.
 If you truly know the market, it is to your advantage to go on the offensive and open first.
-Opening first allows you to set expectations and “raise the bar”.
-The other party often goes on defense.
+Opening first allows you to set expectations and “Raise the Bar!”
+The other party then goes on defense.
 However, if you are unsure of the market, we advise against opening first.
 Imagine how you would feel when opening first, with no knowledge of the market, and the other party immediately responds with “OK” and accepts your first offer!
 That’s called “leaving money on the table”.

 Determine the Budget

 Customer’s often have budget limitations.
 Remember, that as a buyer, the budget represents your “bottom line” in the negotiation.
 For sellers, finding out the customer’s budget is very important.
-Ask various internal stakeholders what the budget is.
-During price discussions, either before or during the negotiations, the buyer might respond with “your proposal exceeds the budget”.
+Ask various internal stakeholders “What is the budget?”
+During price discussions, either before or during the negotiations, the buyer might respond with “Your proposal exceeds the budget”.
 This may simply be an effort to get a lower price or it may be legitimate.
-In either case, consider one of the following responses: “OK then, how much is the budget?” or “No problem, we can work together to reduce the scope of the proposal to match the budget” (rather than reducing the price and margins).”
+In either case, consider one of the following responses: “OK then, how much is the budget?” or “No problem, we can work together to reduce the scope of the proposal to match the budget” (rather than reducing the price and margins).